 - whether you’re likely to benefit from radiation therapy if you’re being treated for DCIS

 Oncotype DX test results assign a Recurrence Score — a number between 0 and 100 — to the early-stage breast cancer or DCIS.
-You and your doctor can use the following ranges to interpret your results:
+You and your doctor can use the following ranges to interpret your results for early-stage invasive cancer:

-- Recurrence Score lower than 18: The cancer or DCIS has a low risk of recurrence.
-The benefit of chemotherapy for early-stage breast cancer or radiation therapy for DCIS is likely to be small and will not outweigh the risks of side effects.
+- Recurrence Score lower than 18: The cancer has a low risk of recurrence.
+The benefit of chemotherapy is likely to be small and will not outweigh the risks of side effects.

 The Medicare program and several other major insurance companies have agreed to cover the Oncotype DX test.
 According to Genomic Health, about 90% of insured people in the U.S. are members of a plan that covers the test.
 If you discover that your plan does not cover the Oncotype DX test, talk to your doctor: he or she may be able to work with your insurance company to get coverage.
 If you have a low Recurrence Score and you and your doctor decide you do not need to have chemotherapy or radiation, your insurance company can save much more than the cost of the test.